Citizens Proposal for a Border between Israel and Palestine

 We believe the Jordan River valley should be within Palestine, for reasons of territorial contiguity and to provide natural access from Palestine to Jordan.

 Israeli settlements east of the border are within the territory of Palestine.
-This proposal includes call-outs that outline unique arrangements that could be made for certain settlements, but any such arrangements are contingent on approval by the Palestinian Authority.
+This proposal includes call-outs that outline unique arrangements that could be made for certain settlements, but any such arrangements are contingent on approval by the government of Palestine.
 Thus, some settlements could be provided with road access to Israel; a few could be brought within Israel by border adjustments; but most would have the sole option to remain as minority communities in Palestine, whence it is hoped that many will continue their daily life in peace and security, living as good neighbors among good neighbors.
 Generally speaking, border modifications or road access would be considered only for settlements within 8 km of the border.
 Refer to the discussion of Giv’at Ze’ev for an example of the sort of mutual agreements that might be considered.

 The unique enclave of Ariel and adjacent settlements to its west are proposed to become an Autonomous Economic Zone, to be administered jointly by Israel and Palestine and with road access to Israel.